-Do Shower Filters Work For Hard Water?
+Do Shower Filters Work for Hard Water?

 When water contains large amounts of dissolved minerals, it is said to be “hard.”
 Hard water is a common problem for homes in areas with a lot of sediment.